 - Industry-specific programs (not general association management; e.g. physicians' CME courses)

 - Product-specific promotional courses or training

 - Staff-to-staff education

 The current Standards can be found at www.asaecenter.org/standards.

-Applicants must attest that they have not been convicted of a felony related to the practice of association management as defined by the body of knowledge; and that they have not been convicted of a felony related to employment or contractual engagement by an association.
+Applicants must disclose if they have been convicted of a felony related to the practice of association management as defined by the body of knowledge; and if they have been convicted of a felony related to employment or contractual engagement by an association.
 Candidates must disclose all felony convictions to the CAE Commission using the Felony Disclosure Form.
 If the Commission determines the felony was related to the practice of association management or to employment or contractual engagement by an association the applicant may be ineligible.